IST PANDEMIC PREPAREDNESS PLAN AND STAGE DESCRIPTIONS

 The following principles apply to the implementation of the contingency plan:

-- Recognize the primacy of expert advice: The school regularly seeks advice from the following sources: the World Health Organization, the Centers for Disease Control (US), the Chinese Center for Disease Control and Prevention, and the Tianjin Center for Disease Control and Prevention, the Local Center for Disease Control and Prevention (Jinnan District), and the AEA/SOS Clinic.
+- Recognize the primacy of expert advice: The school regularly seeks advice from the following sources: the World Health Organization, the Centers for Disease Control (US), the Chinese Center for Disease Control and Prevention, and the Tianjin Center for Disease Control and Prevention, the Local Center for Disease Control and Prevention (Jinnan District), and the Raffles Clinic.

 - Seek and provide information: The school seeks and validates information from multiple sources including government departments, embassies, UN agencies and inter-school networks.
 It regularly disseminates information to the school community.